ATMOX Crawl Space Fans

-Exhaust and intake fans mount in or behind a vent opening to the outside.
+Exhaust and intake fans mount behind a vent opening to the outside.
 Most fan models have plates screwed directly to the wall from inside the crawl space.
-The fans with an attached vent cover install from the outside and tighten with tension screws inside the opening.

 Fan Power and Electricity Usage

 The ATMOX fans use low voltage electricity which means the fans can receive power with a low voltage wire (often used in landscape lighting).
 In general, the ATMOX Controller provides the power source for all of the fans from one electrical outlet.
-In most cases, the fans connect to wire without the need for individual electrical outlets and without an electrician.
-Each fan attaches onto the low voltage wire to receive power and generally the command for operation.
-Separately, an AC adapter can power a fan directly from an electrical outlet without a controller or low voltage power supply.
+The fans connect to the wire without the need for individual electrical outlets and without an electrician.
+Each fan attaches onto the low voltage wire to receive power and the command for operation.

 The crawl space fans are extremely energy efficient, so they can run frequently without concern of energy usage.
 The fans only use between 10 to 15 watts of power when running depending on model.